You Who Will Emerge From the Flood

 You Who Will Emerge From The Flood is the world's first underwater opera.

-It premiered at the Victoria Baths in Manchester, U.K. in May 2009.
+It premiered at the Victoria Baths in Manchester, England in May 2009.
 It was created by performance artist and opera singer Juliana Snapper and composer Andrew Infanti.
-It is part of a larger cycle of pieces that will be performed worldwide.
+Costumes were designed by Susan Matheson.
+This site-specific work has since been staged in the U.S., Slovenia, England, Portugal, Poland, Switzerland, and Australia.